blueag8/Photography_Website/README.md

  - Click on logo to be taken back to home
  - Check all links are valid
  - Send email using Backend
+ - Adjust price filter and check valid products are filtered/returned.
  - Shop as authorised user
    - add to cart
    - adjust quantity